Natural-language STR record capture

 Does Field Ledger replace my accountant?

-How many hours do I need for material participation?
+How many hours do I need for material participation in a short term rental?

 The 500-hour test is the primary threshold under IRS §469 material participation rules.
 There are six other tests that may also apply depending on your situation.
-Your accountant can advise which test fits best.
+Your accountant can advise which test fits your circumstances.

 What records does the IRS want for material participation?